 In fact, up to 69% of office employees chose to become a freelancer out of preference rather than a necessity because of the perks they can enjoy.

 And so are the businesses that hire freelancers.
-One of the factors contributing to the rise of the freelancing industry is the increasing number of companies opting to hire freelancers rather than full-time employees.
+One of the project management tool is the increasing number of companies opting to hire freelancers rather than full-time employees.

 The reason?
 Hiring a freelancer provides business owners with a host of benefits, especially those just starting.